Follow the Boys (1963 film): Production

 The movie followed the success of MGM's Where the Boys Are, which was about four women seeking romance in Fort Lauderdale during spring break.
 It starred Connie Francis and Paula Prentiss, who would be in Follow the Boys.

-MGM producer-writer Lawrence Bachman had a vacation home in the south of France.
+MGM producer-writer Lawrence P. Bachmann had a vacation home in the south of France.
 While staying there, he met several Navy wives who lived in Villefranche and spent a lot of their time following their husbands from port to port.
 This gave him the idea for the movie.
+The film was made by MGM's British arm, of which Bachmann was production head.

 In April 1962 MGM announced the leads would be Connie Francis and Bobby Vee.

 In May the cast was to be Francis, Paula Prentiss, Russ Tamblyn and Tom Tully with Richard Thorpe to direct.
 Jim Hutton was also to star.
 Ron Randell was cast off the back of his success in MGM's King of Kings.
 In the end Hutton or Vee did not appear in the final movie.

 The film was shot in the south of France and at London's Elstree Studios in August 1962.
 At the same time, MGM were also making a similar "three girls" romantic comedy featuring a star from Where the Boys Are, Come Fly With Me.

 Reception

 The Los Angeles Times called it "the least rowdy service comedy I've ever seen."
-The New York Times said it "lacks sufficient foreground substance to make it anything more than a limp show."
+Bosley Crowther of The New York Times said it "lacks sufficient foreground substance to make it anything more than a limp show."